Piengineer12/public-addons/CONTRIBUTING.md

 so please be patient as it may take up to one month for me to respond to your pull request.

 ## 3. Donating and Spreading the Word
-You can donate to me via Ko-Fi using the donation link in README.md.
+You can donate to me via [Ko-Fi](https://ko-fi.com/piengineer12).
 Please note that for now there are no exclusive rewards for donating.
 (If you have a suggestion for a reward, feel free to comment!)

 You can also just tell other players about my addons that you like.